Updated: October 28, 2020 by Agnes Talalaev

-Only a few online business owners really understand the importance of securing their website and the implications if they don’t.
-On the other hand, many more see it as unlikely they ever get hacked.
+Not all online business owners understand the importance of securing their website and the implications if they don’t.
+Many see it as unlikely they ever get hacked.
 The profitable nature of the internet has led to an increase in website attacks.

 Every 39 seconds, Hackers attempt their activities, an average of 2,244 times a day.Source: University of Maryland

-If you haven’t been breached, that’s great.
+If you haven’t been hacked, that’s great.
 Hackers have always had a way of seeking vulnerabilities websites possess across various different platforms.

 To understand the effect a hacked website will have on your visitors, let us dive into the common ways hackers target and infiltrate websites.

 Like trying to breach defenses in a battle.
 With this technique, the cybercriminal repeatedly tries to gain access to a website by trying various combinations of passwords until it gets in.

 Vulnerabilities in the Structured Query Language(SQL) database or libraries of your website will leave an access door for hackers.
 SQL injection attacks involve placing SQL into a web form in an attempt to get the application to run it.